DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 Mapping devices have a configure() method that allows the batch setting of a number of parameters, and can safely be called on a number of devices concurrently.
+Motion may occur during the Configuring state as devices are moved to their start positions.
 They then have a run() method that kicks off a scan.
 The PreRun and PostRun states are guaranteed to be transitioned through, and denote the times when the run has started (or finished), but the device is not currently taking data.
 For example, when a detector has been started but is waiting for a hardware signal, or when the detector has finished all its exposures and data is being flushed to disk.
+Motion flyback may occur in the PostRun state if it is specified for the scan.
 They also have some pausing states.
 These allow a Run to be paused by the user, and rewound once it has become paused.

 .. uml::
     !include docs/style.iuml